 For a completely torn labrum that requires repair, your surgeon will often use anchors made of a bone-like substance to sew your labrum down to the bone.
 Over time, your body turns the anchor into your own bone.
 The number of sutures used during surgery will depend on the size and severity of your injury.

 Femoroacetabular Impingement (FAI) and Arthroscopic Femoroplasty

 During an arthroscopic hip surgery, your surgeon will go in the hip joint and remove any bone spurs or excess bone.
 Your surgeon may use fluoroscopy, a special type of X-ray, to determine when they have restored an appropriate shape to the hip socket and/or thigh bone.
 Any damage to the surrounding soft tissues in your hip joint will also be debrided or cleaned up.
-Sometimes repair to the labrum is necessary.
+Sometimes labrum repair is necessary.

 After a femoroplasty, you will go home using crutches for the first few days and then can walk as tolerated.
 Your surgeon will outline your post-surgery restrictions.